PeterNoelEvans/pbs-lms/BACKUP-RESTORE-GUIDE.md

    - The backup ZIP may be corrupted or have an unexpected structure
    - Try creating a new backup on the original system

+4. **"WARNING: No database files found"**
+   - If you see this warning during backup, check if your database files exist
+   - Make sure they have the expected extensions (.db, .sqlite, or .sqlite3)
+   - You may need to modify the script if your database uses a different extension

-4. **Application still doesn't work after restore**
+5. **Application still doesn't work after restore**
-   - Check if the database files were properly restored
+   - Check if the database files were properly restored by looking in the expected directories
    - Verify that environment files (.env) contain the correct configuration
    - Ensure all paths in the configuration files match the new system